datanav/docs/gdpr-data-types-purposes-configuration.rst

 Updating GDPR data types and purposes
 =====================================

-When the spreadsheet is filled out, you can upload it to the GDPR portal by navigating to the "GDPR" section on the right hand side of the management studio GUI.
+When the spreadsheet is filled out, you can upload it to the GDPR platform by navigating to the "GDPR" section on the right hand side of the management studio GUI.
 Here you can upload the setup excel file in the tab called "Data Types".

-After uploading the file, the portal data structures will be updated with this information and the data access portal user interface will reflect the purposes and data types defined in the spreadsheet (note that this process can take a few minutes after upload).
+After uploading the file, the platform data structures will be updated with this information and the data access portal user interface will reflect the purposes and data types defined in the spreadsheet (note that this process can take a few minutes after upload).

-In the management studio of the portal you can inspect the current configuration by navigating to the ``global-data-type`` and ``global-purpose`` datasets.
+In the management studio for the GDPR platform datahub you can inspect the current configuration by navigating to the ``global-data-type`` and ``global-purpose`` datasets.